josepereza/angular16-standalone-signals-e-commerce-admin/README.md

 # Ecommerce Admin
-Tenemos 2 ramas: La primera rama como lo hizo nicobytes y la segunda rama "otra forma" a mi manera, utilizando datasurce.data.
+Tenemos 2 ramas: La primera rama como lo hizo nicobytes y la segunda rama "otraforma", mas sencillo, utilizando datasurce.data.

 This is an example project using Angular and Angular Material, and this is an example of how to handle sessions, users, and protect routes.